CanonicalLtd/UCWifiConnect/README.md

 # Ubuntu Core Wifi-Connect

 Wifi-connect snap allows you to connect the device to an external wifi AP.
-First, it puts up an AP that you can join. then, you can open a web page the device provides that displays external APs (by SSID), where you can select one, enter the passphrase, and connect.
-Disconnecting later allows you to join the device AP and then join an external AP.
+First, it puts up an AP that you can join.
+Then, you can open a web page the device provides that displays external APs (by SSID), where you can select one, enter the passphrase, and connect.
+Disconnecting later allows you to join the device AP and use the web page again to join an external AP.

 * The wifi-ap snap provides the device AP.
 * The network-manager snap provides management and control of the wlan0 interface used for the AP and to connect to external APs.